-instructs Replication Server not to replicate a text, unitext, or image column value.
-This option applies only to the rs_writetext function.
+- For rs_writetext functions instructs Replication Server not to replicate a text, unitext, or image column value. - For non-rs_writetext functions instructs Replication Server not to execute commands on the replicate database.

 Example 1 Creates a function string for the rs_begin function: